Maleficent: House of Mouse

-Maleficent is a recurring character in the animated series Disney's House of Mouse, voiced by Lois Nettleton.
-In the episode "Halloween With Hades", Hades falls in love with her.
-She also appeared as a villain in the series' direct-to-video film Mickey's House of Villains where she takes part in the "It's Our House Now" musical number along with the other villains.
+Maleficent is a recurring character in the animated series House of Mouse, voiced by Lois Nettleton.
+She often has cameo appearances, having only a major role in the episode "Halloween with Hades", where Hades falls in love with her and tries to win her over.
+She also appeared as one of the villains in the series' direct-to-video film Mickey's House of Villains, where she takes part in the "It's Our House Now" musical number along with the other villains.